microsoft/vcpkg-docs/vcpkg/users/buildsystems/cmake-integration.md

 installed using `vcpkg install` available to `find_{package,library,path}`.

-In [manifest mode](https://learn.microsoft.com/en-us/vcpkg/users/manifests), evaluation of the `vcpkg.cmake` toolchain file effectively runs `execute_process("vcpkg install")` direct, after other precursor steps. **Therefore, in manifest mode, all vcpkg-provided dependencies are downloaded and compiled the first time `project()` is called**.
+In [manifest mode](https://learn.microsoft.com/en-us/vcpkg/users/manifests), evaluation of the `vcpkg.cmake` toolchain file effectively runs `execute_process("vcpkg install")` directly, after other precursor steps. **Therefore, in manifest mode, all vcpkg-provided dependencies are downloaded and compiled the first time `project()` is called**.
 A key consequence of this sequence is that all CMake-level variables impacting vcpkg's build steps must be defined _before_ `project()`.